1. Jainism was founded by__________.

 Explanation: Its ethics of honesty, non-violence, and charity suited mercantile life.

-88. Jainism’s contribution to language and literature was greatest in:
+88. Jainism’s contribution to language and literature was greatest in__________.

 A) Sanskrit, Prakrit, Kannada, Tamil, Gujarati